Three Ways You Overcome the Obstacles to Change

 And choosing to cook better food is critical for her weight loss goals.

-Temptation Bundling might be watching her shows while cutting up and preparing her meals.
+Temptation Bundling might be watching her shows while cutting up and preparing her meals as a way to overcome obstacles to change.

 She might also find an app to gamify her progress in eating better food.